iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 * **Spawner Servers module** - allows to spawn game servers on users request (user created game rooms).
 Spawned servers will have full authority - users don't need to act as hosts, which allows even **Browser and mobile users** to create game rooms - no need for relay servers or NAT punch-through.

 Servers and modules communicate to each other through **Barebones Networking API**

-:information_source: If, after reading everything, you're still not sure if this asset is for you, feel free to contact me and ask any questions.

 ## Networking API